• Skip to primary navigation

 Simple AC Mains Powered LED Night Light Circuit

-This Simple AC Mains Powered LED Night Light Circuit that runs on AC mains power allows you to use bright white LEDs directly from a 230V AC supply, without needing a big transformer.
+This is Simple AC Mains Powered LED Night Light Circuit which runs on AC mains power 230V.

-It is a reliable design that can support 24 super bright LEDs with each one using 50mA of current.
+It can light 24 bright white LEDs with each takes 50mA current.

-The circuit cleverly uses a capacitive power supply, a bridge rectifier and a filter capacitor to power the group of LEDs effectively.
+Circuit uses capacitor power supply, bridge rectifier and filter capacitor to power LEDs well.

 Circuit Working: